 The samples from PINCHme are typically from major brands.
 The selection is different every time, but selections can include health & beauty, food, cleaning, baby and more.
 Their website shows they work with many major brands that are found at grocery and department stores.

-Some examples of current PINCHme samples and brand partners include:
+Some examples of current PINCHme samples and brand partners I saw on my dashboard include:

 - Arm & Hammer odor control memory insoles